The registrar's office can provide verification of student enrollment/degree

 The document will then be mailed to Madison County Clerk's Office in Wampsville, NY, where the clerk is qualified to certify the signature of the Notary Public.
 Finally, the clerk’s office will mail the document back to the student.
 The document must then be presented by the student to the New York State Department of State for authentication.

-1 - A brief note explaining what is needed, why it is being requested, and what country will be receiving it.
+1 - A brief note explaining what is needed, why it is being requested, and what country will be receiving the document(s).

 2 - The transcript request form and/or the replacement diploma order form and fee (if applicable).